 Nobody likes that guy.
 But the reality is, I am that guy.

-Bragging out of the way, the point is – if you’d told me 10 years ago that I’d be living in a Catalan speaking country of 70,000 people, running a boutique hotel marketing agency and regularly flying or driving around the world, there is no chance I’d believe you.
+Bragging out of the way, the point is – if you’d told me 10 years ago that I’d be living in a Catalan speaking country of 70,000 people, consulting on technical SEO for some great clients, investing in websites and regularly flying or driving around the world, there is no chance I’d believe you.
 I am worlds apart from the human being I was a decade ago.

 GET TO THE POINT JASE